SoftInstigate/restheart-website/docs/walkthrough.md

 class3: active
 ---

-In this walktrhout we'll use RESTHeart to create a db, a collection and a couple of documents in mondodb.<!-- more -->
+In this walkthrough we'll use RESTHeart to create a db, a collection and a couple of documents in mondodb.<!-- more -->

 RESTHeart represents resources as HAL+json documents.
 Before going furhter you might want to check: